vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 Indices of an array start at 0, so the above has as values:
 [0] = A [1] = 2 [2] = an array of 2 values [3] = an empty array

-Note that arrays can hold values of different types.
-The JSON types are array, object, number, string (enclosed in doublequotes), and primitives (text without doublequotes that cannot contain any whitespace).
+Note that arrays can hold values of different types (since really everything internally is a text type).
+The JSON types are array, object, number, string
+(enclosed in doublequotes), and primitives (text without doublequotes that cannot contain any whitespace).
 Array values are ordered and always retain that order.
 A JSON object is a list of key-value pairs separated by commas and placed within {}, e.g.,